Jorge Rodríguez (footballer, born 1995)

-Jorge Agustín Rodríguez (born 15 September 1995) is an Argentine professional footballer who plays as a defensive midfielder for Argentine Primera División side Estudiantes.
+Jorge Agustín Rodríguez (born 15 September 1995), commonly known as "Corcho Rodríguez", is an Argentine professional footballer who plays as a defensive midfielder or centre-back for Liga MX club Monterrey.

 Career

 Rodríguez got his career underway with Argentine Primera División side Banfield in 2014, making his debut in a 3–0 defeat to Godoy Cruz on 8 August.
 He made a total of seventeen appearances for Banfield in his first three seasons.

-On February 3, 2021, Rodríguez signed a three year contract with Argentine Primera División side Estudiantes.
+On February 3, 2021, Rodríguez signed a three-year contract with Argentine Primera División side Estudiantes.